 This recipe will use about half a can of pumpkin puree.
 If you have a large family, double the recipe and use the entire can.
 One can is just under two cups of pumpkin but don’t worry too much about not having enough pumpkin.
 Just use one can and add a bit more buttermilk if the batter is too thick.
 If you aren’t going to make a double batch, use that extra half can of pumpkin to whip up some pumpkin muffins!

-- Notes: You may substitute all-purpose flour for the cake flour if that’s all you have on hand.
-You may also use only whole wheat flour, just increase whole wheat to 1 1/2 cups and omit cake flour; pancakes will be just a bit heavier.
+You may substitute all-purpose flour for the cake flour.
+You may also use only whole wheat flour, just increase whole wheat to 1 1/2 cups and omit cake flour; pancakes will be a bit heavier.
 Light brown sugar or white sugar may be substituted for dark brown sugar.
 If you have it on hand, 2 teaspoons of pumpkin pie spice can be used in place of the cinnamon, ginger and nutmeg.

 - Whole Grain Sour Cream Blueberry Pancakes